Auto Racing: Mississippi Thunder Speedway set to expand, increase capacity, welcome in World of Outlaws

 “The iron is hot right now,” Lingenfelter said.
 “And when they say the iron is hot, you have to strike.”

 Strike they did.
-Not only do they have expansion plans in place, but they are also in serious talks with having The World of Outlaw Late Models come to Fountain City, Wisconsin.
-The national touring series defines itself as the nation’s premier traveling tour for dirt Late Model stock cars, features the most powerful cars on dirt and also has a contract with CBS Sports Network.
+Not only do they have expansion plans in place, but they are also in serious talks with having The World of Outlaw Late Models come to Fountain City.
+A national touring series that defines itself as the nation’s premier traveling tour for dirt Late Model stock cars features the most powerful cars on dirt and also has a contract with CBS Sports Network.

 Timm has tried to get the World of Outlaws to come to MTS since the day he took over.
-The series had their drivers come test out the track in the past, and they all came back saying the same thing: “Why don’t we have a race here?”
-Now it’s looking like next season will be the year, as the World of Outlaws actually contacted Timm in hopes of scheduling an event for May 7 and 8.
+The series had their drivers come test out the track in the past and they all came back saying the same thing, ‘Why don’t we have a race here?’
+Well, now it’s looking like next season will be the year, as the World of Outlaws actually contacted Timm in hopes of scheduling an event for May 7 and 8.

 “This is something that everybody should be excited about.”